Burnside, Queensland: History

-The Whalley family (who the creek was named after) arrived in 1884.
+The Whalley family (whom the creek was named after) arrived in 1884.

+The district was known as Running Creek until being renamed Burnside in 1918.

 Nambour Special School opened on 24 January 1977.

 Burnside State School opened on 23 January 1978.
 (There was another Burnside State School west of Brisbane which opened in 1877 and was renamed Mulgowie State School.)

 Burnside State High School opened on 30 January 1979.

 St Joseph's Catholic High School was originally in Nambour but moved to Perwillowen Road in 1979 and was renamed St John's College in honour of St John the Evangelist in 1985.

 In 1980, it was decided a TAFE campus should be developed in Burnside, with construction starting in 1981.